 Six deeper content metrics you should be measuring

-Tracking metrics is critical to understanding the success of your content.
-There are a variety of benefits of tracking metrics.
-Metrics can help you optimise performance, generating leads, and increasing conversion rates (Tenfold).
+Tracking metrics is critical to understanding the success of your content, and there are a variety of benefits in doing so.
+Metrics can help you optimise performance, generating leads and increasing conversion rates (Tenfold).
 However, many marketers are caught up on vanity metrics such as page likes and views.
-Though to truly rate the efficacy of your content strategy you need to look at deeper metrics.
-Deeper metrics evaluate engagement and retention, rather than passing interest.
-Measuring deeper metrics will help you develop a more targeted and effective content strategy.
+To truly rate the efficacy of your content strategy, you need to be more thorough in your approach.
+Deeper metrics evaluate engagement and retention as opposed to passing interest, and they’ll help you develop a more targeted and effective content strategy.

 Here are five deeper content metrics you should be measuring:

-4. Return readers: A high volume of readers that return to your content shows that you are indeed reaching your intended audience.
+A high volume of readers that return to your content means that you are indeed reaching your intended audience.
 Tracking return readers can also show if you are losing your desired audience from new campaigns.

-5. Conversion rate: Conversion rate is a no brainer.
+Conversion rate is a no-brainer.
 However, there’s more to conversion rates than just sales.
 Conversion rates should also include downloading content, signing up for email lists, and joining webinars.

-6. Team member performance: Measuring the individual performance of each team member’s content can will you determine best practises for the entire team based.
+Measuring the individual performance of each team member’s content can help you determine best practices for the entire team.
 This will also help you determine what processes, voice, and vision are resonating with your audience.